Symbi-OS/libforku/README.md

 ### Kernel Changes

+`forku_copy_process`:
+This function mirrors the behavior of the standard `copy_process` but includes additional logic to save the `gs` and `fs` base values.
+This prevents corruption in the target process since the current pointer is impersonated by the caller (the monitor daemon) during the snapshot operation.

+`forku_copy_process_execu_version`:
+Similar to `forku_copy_process`, this function creates a process copy, but with one critical difference: the environment data is sourced from the `foster_parent` task struct parameter, enabling the reuse of an existing process context for snapshot restoration.

+`forku_copy_thread`:
+This function replicates the functionality of `copy_thread` while omitting the call to `save_current_fsgs()`.
+This omission is necessary to avoid corruption caused by the impersonated `current` value when creating a new thread context.

+`execu_task`:
+The primary function for process restoration, `execu_task` takes a snapshot’s `task_struct*` as input.
+Its purpose is to "exec" the process referenced by
+`current` into the snapshot.
+This is achieved by installing the snapshot’s page table and memory mappings, and updating the thread and register state to match the snapshot.

 ## Usage: `forku`

 1) Open a new shell and `make run_forku_monitor` to launch the _FUSE_ forku monitor process